 In a world where cultures define themselves through language, businesses are increasingly multinational and barriers to international trade continue to be lifted, the ability to communicate in other languages has never been more important.
 Learning another language opens minds to new ideas and new ways of looking at the world.

 The Modern Foreign Languages department aims to encourage a love of language learning and give pupils the wherewithal and confidence to become articulate linguists, well acquainted with the countries whose languages they study.

 The department is made up of an international team of highly qualified, enthusiastic and innovative members of staff who use the latest interactive and audio-visual.
 Our digital language laboratory allows for the extensive use of ICT facilities, audio and visual material, and digital video recording in the language learning process.
-Our three foreign language assistants offer senior pupils the opportunity to hone their conversation skills with native speakers.
+Our foreign language assistants offer senior pupils the opportunity to hone their conversation skills with native speakers.

 French, German and Spanish are taught throughout the school to A-level.
 We are extremely proud of our pupils’ strong results.